‘If you win the morning, you win the day’ – Tim Ferriss

-According to scientific research, our cortisol levels are at their peak first thing in the morning.
+- Cortisol levels – According to scientific research, our cortisol levels are at their peak first thing in the morning.
 We are alert and focused, ready to tackle all manner of tasks.
-It makes sense, then, to use this time to be at our most productive.
+It makes sense then to use this time to be at our most productive.

-You start the day as you mean to go on, improving your confidence and developing a more positive mental attitude.
-You know where the day is likely to take you and you’re ready for it – bring it on!
+- Sense of control – you start the day as you mean to go on, improving your confidence and developing a more positive mental attitude.
+You know where the day is likely to take you.

-Just starting your day with certain habits can help you feel a sense of success before other people have even got out of bed.
+- Increased productivity and achievement – just starting your day with certain habits can help you feel a sense of success.
+You’ve achieved some small steps before other people have even got out of bed.
 You’ve been productive in the early hours and that productivity tends to continue into the rest of your day.

-Establishing a morning routine means dedicated time for wellbeing.
-You start the day quietly, before the rest of the family awakes, meaning you’re calm and ready for them when they do wake up.
-You’ve carved out important ‘me time’ into each and every day – something we can all benefit from.
+- Head space – Establishing a morning routine means that you can plan in time for a little wellbeing.
+You start the day quietly, before the rest of the family is awake and means you’re calm and ready for them when they do wake up.
+You’ve carved out important ‘me time’ into each and every day – something that’s important for all teachers.

-Often the day feels as though it runs away from us.
-We’re often chasing our tails, hurtling along at breakneck speed.
-Building in time to quietly plan the day means you’re in as much control as possible and more likely to tick those important things off your to-do list.
+- Time to plan – Often the day can feel as though it runs away from us.
+We’re often chasing our tails, hurtling along at one hundred miles per hour.
+Building in time to quietly plan the day means you’re in as much control as possible.

 Now you know some of the benefits of a morning routine, you might be wondering how to set one up.
 And, more importantly, how you can actually make it work for you in order to grow your business.